If you get a "Medicare Premium Bill" (CMS-500) from Medicare, there are 2 ways to pay your premiums online:

 How do I make an online bill payment?

 You’ll need to tell the bank how much money to take out of your account for your premium.
-If you set up payments to come out automatically, make sure you update the amount whenever there’s a change.
+If you set up recurring payments each month, make sure the payment amount is correct.
+It's up to you to change the payment amount when your premium rate changes.
 For example, you may need to update the amount in January, when the rates sometimes increase.

 Medicare doesn’t charge a fee for processing electronic payments, but some banks do.
 Ask your bank if it charges a fee.

 Also, ask your bank if payments are made electronically or by paper check.
 If your bank pays by check, you need to allow more time for your payment to reach Medicare.
 Even if your bank can issue electronic payments, they may send a check if your payment information is incorrect.